AxisCommunications/acap-native-sdk-examples/vdo-larod-preprocessing/README.md

 ## Detailed outline of example application
 This application opens a client to vdo and starts fetching frames (in a new thread) in the yuv format.
 It tries to find the smallest VDO stream resolution that fits the WIDTH and HEIGHT required by the neural network.
 The thread fetching frames is written so that it always tries to provide a frame as new as possible even if not all previous frames have been processed by larod.

-This is a simple example found in vdo_larod_preprocessing.c that utilizes VDO, larod and larod-vdo-utils libs to:
+This is a simple example found in vdo_larod_preprocessing.c that utilizes VDO and larod to:
 1. Fetch image data from VDO.
 2. Preprocess the images (crop, scale and color convert) using larod with either the libyuv or VProc backend (depending on platform).
 3. Run MobileNetV2 inferences with the preprocessing output as input on a larod backend specified by a command line argument.
 4. Sort the classification scores output by the MobileNetV2 inferences and print the top scores along with corresponding indices and [ImageNet][1] labels to stdout.

 It will run steps 1-4 `NUM_ROUNDS` (defaulted to 5) times.

 ## Which backends and models are supported?

 Unless you modify the app to your own needs you should only use a MobileNetV2 model that takes 224x224 RGB images as input, and that outputs an array of 1001 classification scores of type UINT8 or FLOAT32.

 You can run the example with any inference backend as long as you can provide it with a model as described above.

 ## Getting started
 These instructions will guide you on how to execute the code.
 Below is the structure and scripts used in the example: